GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

 end
 ```

-Well I think this post is getting too long and I don't want to take more of your time.
-Thank you for reading it I will keep creating more posts explaining the rest of the structure and libraries involve in `dry-rb`, lastly I really encourage all ruby developers to try the libraries from `dry-rb` they are great and bring a fresh view in the ruby world.
+Well I think this post is getting too long and I don’t want to take more of your time.
+Thank you for reading it.
+I will keep creating more posts explaining the rest of the structure and libraries involved in `dry-rb` - they are great and bring a fresh view in the ruby world.

-All the example were taken from an example app I built using `dry-web-roda` if you want to check the code please follow [repo](https://github.com/GustavoCaso/dry-web-roda-example)
+All the above example were taken from an example app I built using `dry-web-roda` if you want to check the code please follow this [repo](https://github.com/GustavoCaso/dry-web-roda-example)

 If you have any thoughts or questions, please share and I’ll be happy to answer in the comments.